World Humanitarian Day To Be Marked On Aug 19 - UrduPoint

 World Humanitarian Day To Be Marked On Aug 19

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Aug, 2022 ) :World Humanitarian Day will be marked on August 19 (Friday) across the globe including Pakistan.
-The day honors all humanitarians who have worked in the promotion of the humanitarian cause, and those who have lost their lives in the cause of duty.
-It aims to increase public awareness about humanitarian assistance activities worldwide and the importance of international cooperation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Aug, 2022 ) :World Humanitarian Day will be marked on August 19 (Friday) across the globe including Pakistan to pay honor to all humanitarians who have worked in the promotion of the humanitarian cause, and those who have lost their lives in the cause of duty.

 World Humanitarian Day is a day dedicated to humanitarians worldwide, as well as to increase public understanding of humanitarian assistance activities.
 The day aims to honor humanitarian workers who have lost their lives or injured themselves in the course of their work, and to acknowledge the ongoing work of humanitarian staff around the world.